Lima Memorial Health System Logo

 Choroideremia; Gyrate atrophy; Central areolar choroidal dystrophy

-Choroidal dystrophy is an eye disorder that involves a layer of blood vessels called the choroid.
-These vessels are between the sclera and retina.
+Choroidal dystrophies are eye disorders that involve a layer of blood vessels called the choroid.
+These vessels are between the sclera (the white of the eye) and retina (the black of the eye).

 The first symptoms are peripheral vision loss and vision loss at night.
-An eye surgeon who specializes in the retina (back of the eye) can diagnose this disorder.
+An eye doctor who specializes in the retina (back of the eye) can diagnose this disorder.

 Images